-The gauge body is polycarbonate plastic.
-It contains a $50\times$ microscope, lamp, batteries, and the groove-cutting tungsten-carbide cutting tips mounted on the narrow side.
+The gauge body is made of aluminum.
+It contains the microscope, lamp, batteries, with the groove-cutting tungsten-carbide cutting tips mounted on the narrow side.
 Two adjustable threaded guide studs project from the body on the same side as the cutting tips.
-The tripod thus formed by the three legs (guide studs and cutting tip) provides precise alignment of the tool with the surface to be incised.
+The tripod thus formed by the three legs (guide studs and cutting tip) provides precise alignment of the tool with the surface to be grooved.
 A lanyard with keeper secures the instrument to the inspector's wrist to prevent accidental dropping.
 The entire unit is designed for convenience and completeness in field inspection tasks.